yalicee/fun-callback-heaven-march-23/pre-sprint/evaluation/evaluation.md

 # Post-lecture evaluation

-Make some notes to asnwer the below questions considering these snippets of code:
+Make some notes to answer the below questions regarding these snippets of code:

 ## Task 1